-Alan D. Young
+Alan O. Young

-Director of Grants Administration
+Director of Grants Administration South Carolina Department of Commerce

 The Honorable Members of the Horry County Legislative Delegation John Pedersen, City Manager of Myrtle Beach Bill Graham, City Administrator of Conway

 To Whom It May Concern:

 This letter is intended to act as Horry County's official response to the South Carolina Action Plan for Disaster Recovery dated June 23, 2016, as well as request the authority to administer Horry County's portion of the funding allocated by the US Department of Housing and Urban Development (HUD).
 In general, Horry County supports the South Carolina Disaster Recovery Action Plan, including the effort to prioritize housing through assistance to the most vulnerable households.